Mount Pulag: Hiking activity

 As the highest mountain in Luzon, Mount Pulag attracts a lot of mountain climbers.
 Highlights of the climb include the montane forests and the grassland summit with its "sea of clouds" phenomenon.
 There are four major trails up the summit: the Ambangeg, Akiki, and Tawangan trails from Benguet and the Ambaguio trail from Nueva Vizcaya.
 These trails are managed by the Mount Pulag National Park, under the Department of Environment and Natural Resources.

 Incidents

 Presidential helicopter crash

 On April 7, 2009, a Philippine Air Force (PAF) Bell 412 of the 250th Presidential Airlift Wing crashed at 6900 ft above sea level in the Kabayan-Pulag pass between Mount Mangingihi and Mount Pulag in thick low cloud and fog.
-The aircraft pilots and their passengers, who were presidential appointees, died in the crash.
+The pilots and their passengers, who were presidential appointees, died in the crash.

 January 2018 forest fire

 On January 20, 2018, the Mount Pulag National Park temporarily suspended trekking and hiking activities on Mount Pulag following a forest fire at a section of the mountain.
 According to an initial investigation, the fire started when a butane gas stove brought by a hiker allegedly exploded.
-The fire officers in site have declared a fire extinguished later that day.
-Suits were afterwards filed against the perpetrators of the fire.
-Park rangers estimated that it will take at least 6 months to 1 year before the area completely recovers.
+Fire officers declared the fire extinguished later that day.
+Lawsuits were afterwards filed against the perpetrators of the fire.
+Park rangers estimated it would take at least 6 months to 1 year before the area completely recovers.